-The cybersecurity skills gap will reach 1.8 million by 2022 according to the Global Information Security Workforce Study.
-The healthcare industry specifically plans to increase their workforce by 20% or more, which is higher than any other industry surveyed.
+The cybersecurity skills gap will reach 1.8 million by 2022, according to the Global Information Security Workforce Study.
+The healthcare industry specifically plans to increase their workforce by 20 percent or more, which is higher than any other industry surveyed.
 This growing demand for information security staff reflects the grim cybersecurity environment for healthcare.
 Information security professionals understand that it’s not “if” your organization will experience a cyberattack, but rather “when.”

 Healthcare is a Target

 So, what’s fueling the pressing demand for cybersecurity professionals in healthcare?
 It’s the industry most targeted by cybercriminals.
 In 2017, the Department of Health and Humans services reported a total of 140 data breach incidents categorized by IT/hacking, representing a 23.89 percent increase over the 113 IT/hacking incidents published in 2016.

 Ransomware was a large contributor to these attack numbers as we witnessed Petya and WannaCry wreak havoc on healthcare organizations around the globe.
 In addition to ransomware attacks, healthcare is targeted by fraudsters due to the high desirability of patient data.
 Patient data fuels false billing involving Medicare, and Medicaid, and this fraud industry costs taxpayers nearly $100 billion per year according to the U.S. Department of Justice.
 Employees and insiders are increasingly coaxed into accessing sensitive data to sell on the dark web or commit fraud.

 In fact, 60 percent of all cybersecurity attacks are caused by employees inside an organization according to IBM.
 This creates great difficulty for privacy and security staff trying to get a handle on security incidents and breaches.